European Space Agency seeks diversity in new astronaut drive

 British astronaut Tim Peake welcomed the approach, saying it “will hopefully change the landscape” so that people from diverse backgrounds “will see that actually there is an opportunity here to become part of Europe’s new space pioneers.”

-The other requirement for the job?
-Patience.
-The application process, agency officials say, will take some 18 months, before the “handful” of successful astronauts will be chosen.
+The application process, agency officials say, will take some 18 months, before a handful of successful astronauts will be chosen.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.